Skip to main content

 A P45 helps you avoid being temporarily placed on a higher emergency tax code in any future jobs when you finish working at the University.

-To prevent delay, ask your line manager to end your contract on our systems after you have submitted the timesheet for your last shift.
+To prevent delays, ask your line manager to end your contract on our systems after you have submitted your final timesheet.

 If you have any other casual contracts at the University, they also need to be ended to generate your P45.